MikeChristianson/MikeChristianson.github.io/_posts/2010-07-22-sun-java-6-on-ubuntu-10-04-10-10-and-later.markdown

 Much to my surprise, but probably not those of the Open Source Ruling Class, <a href="https://wiki.ubuntu.com/LucidLynx/ReleaseNotes#Sun%20Java%20moved%20to%20the%20Partner%20repository">Sun's Java 6 has been removed from the Ubuntu Multiverse</a>.
 Apparently the Ubuntu folks have started putting some weight behind their recommendations for switching to the "OpenJDK."
 Fortunately, the official, "proprietary" Java is still available through another Ubuntu repository.
 <h2 id="1010">Ubuntu 10.10</h2>
 To install Sun's Java 6 JDK on Ubuntu 10.10, add the <a href="https://launchpad.net/~sun-java-community-team/+archive/sun-java6">Sun Java6 Community PPA</a> and install:
+`
-<pre>add-apt-repository ppa:sun-java-community-team/sun-java6
+add-apt-repository ppa:sun-java-community-team/sun-java6
 apt-get update
 apt-get install sun-java6-jdk
-update-java-alternatives -s java-6-sun</pre>
+update-java-alternatives -s java-6-sun
+`
 <h2>Ubuntu 10.04</h2>
 To make Sun's Java 6 JDK available on Ubuntu 10.04 add the new repository like so:
+`
-<pre>add-apt-repository "deb http://archive.canonical.com/ lucid partner"
+add-apt-repository "deb http://archive.canonical.com/ lucid partner" aptitude update aptitude install sun-java6-jdk update-java-alternatives -s java-6-sun
-aptitude update
-aptitude install sun-java6-jdk
-update-java-alternatives -s java-6-sun</pre>
+`